torvalds/linux/Documentation/trace/rv/monitor_rtapp.rst

     variables as safe for real-time.
 As an alternative, the librtpi library exists to provide a conditional variable implementation that is correct for real-time applications in Linux.
+  - Real-time thread waiting for events using `epoll_wait`, which is a real-time-safe syscall for sleeping as it uses PI-aware locking.

 Beside the reason for sleeping, the eventual waker should also be real-time-safe.
 Namely, one of: